Tips to help your dog keep their cool

 You can also go more "low flow" (read: easier on your water bill) by setting up a misting system on your patio or in your yard where your dog spends their time outside — you can go with an all-in-one misting tent, a combo misting fan, a stand-alone misting system to attach to an existing patio umbrella, trellis, or other structure, or get a cobra stand mister (sounds scarier than it is, don't worry!).

 - Work on their weight.
 Overweight dogs have a harder time keeping cool in the warm weather and are at greater risk of overheating.
 Help your dog by working to get them to and keep them at a more ideal body condition.
-Note that some dogs have an underlying medical condition that can make weight loss difficult, and all dog weight loss should proceed slowly (~1-2% of their body weight/week).
+Note that some dogs have an underlying medical condition that can make weight loss difficult, and all dog weight loss should proceed slowly (around 1-2% of their body weight per week).
 Learn more about helping overweight dogs and talk to your veterinarian to best help your dog achieve their ideal body condition.

 - Don't shave your dog's coat!
 It might be funny to see a "lion cut" on a fluffy dog but, from the standpoint of trying to keep them cool in the heat, it's actually often not a good idea.
-Your dog's coat doesn't just help to insulate and keep them warm in the winter, but it can actually help to keep them cooler in the summer, as well.
-What you can do is to brush them regularly to help get out any undercoat that they’re “blowing” from the winter/cooler months (which was there to help keep them warm).
+Your dog's coat doesn't just help to insulate and keep them warm in the winter, but it can actually help to keep them cooler in the summer and helps prevent sunburn.
+What you can do is brush them regularly to help get out any undercoat that they’re “blowing” from the winter/cooler months (which was there to help keep them warm).
 Using brushes like these will help thin out their coat but not eliminate it like shaving would.